agraef/raptor/README.md

 - The ostinato feature of Raptor 4 isn't implemented yet.
 Did this ever work?
   I don't remember. ;-)

-- At present you have to change or replace the raptor-preset subpatch in the main Raptor patch to switch between different "banks" (preset collections).
+- At present you have to change the raptor-preset subpatch in the main Raptor patch to switch between different "banks" (preset collections).
 This really needs to be replaced with a more generic system which allows switching between banks more easily (maybe also through a MIDI controller).

+- The meter and tempo controls in the raptor-preset subpatch need to be documented.
+Also, a MIDI mapping for these controls should be added so that it becomes easier to change these parameters on the fly.

-- Currently it's not possible to change tempo and timebase on the fly inside a measure.
+- Currently it's not possible to change tempo and timebase inside a measure.
   If Raptor is running and you change tempo, meter, division etc., it will only take effect *after* the current measure.
 This also affects tempo/timebase changes initiated by changing presets.

-- SPP (song position pointer) and tempo sync through MIDI clock messages aren't supported yet.
+- SPP (song position pointer) and tempo sync through MIDI clock messages aren't supported.
 Thus, when driving Raptor from a DAW, you have to make sure that both the DAW and Raptor are set to the same tempo, and that the DAW starts off at the beginning of a measure.
 Tempo and meter changes during playback are possible, but only at measure boundaries.
 (For the time being,